joomla/Manual/docs/general-concepts/guided-tours.md

 ### Event dispatchers

 Once a user cancels, opts-out or completes a tour, events are triggered, allowing developers to act according to user actions.
 One may want to send a message to a user after completion of a tour in order to propose another one, for instance.
-Those events are:
+Those events are triggered at different stages:
-- onBeforeTourSaveUserState: triggered before saving the auto-start tour user state (used to record states in the User Action Logs),
+- onBeforeTourSaveUserState: before saving the auto-start tour user state (used to record states in the User Action Logs),
-- onAfterTourSaveUserState: triggered after saving the auto-start tour user state.
+- onAfterTourSaveUserState: after saving the auto-start tour user state.

 You can find those events in the AjaxController class.